mikewild-wcl/ai-experiments/README.md

 A basic example of a semantic kernel app, based on https://learn.microsoft.com/en-us/semantic-kernel/get-started/quick-start-guide?pivots=programming-language-csharp#writing-your-first-console-app

 The sample has been modified to use Gemini models.

+### semantic-kernel-azure-openai-managed-id-auth

+A console app that authenticates using Azure managed identity.

 ### semantic-kernel-template-chat